chaoss/augur/docs/python/source/create-a-metric.rst

 .. role:: raw-html-m2r(raw)
    :format: html

+To create your first metric, you'll first need some data.
+The data served by Augur comes from a variety of sources, including Git repositories, issue trackers, mailing lists, Linux Foundation Badging programs, code coverage analysis tools and others.
+All of this data is persisted by Augur's workers in our unified data model.
+Once the data is persisted, it's ready to be served through API endpoints; which can be presented in Augur's frontend or by any other presentation environment chosen.

-Building a new metric in Augur involves four main steps.
-Two steps are in the "back end" and two are in the "front end".
+Once you have this data, fully implementing a new metric in Augur involves four main steps.
+Two steps are in the backend and two are in the frontend.
+We will go over each of these in great detail, but here they are at a high level overview:

 1. Backend:
-	- Pull the result set you need out of the Augur Unified Schema.
+	- Pull and transform the result set you need out of the data model
-	- Define the API Route for the endpoint.
+	- Define the API Route for the endpoint
 2. Frontend
-	- Map the route to the front end in `augurAPI.js`
+	- Map the route to the front end in ``augurAPI.js``
-	- Reference the endpoint from `augurAPI.js` as a datasource in a .VUE card.
+	- Reference the endpoint from ``augurAPI.js`` as a datasource in a ``.vue`` card.

 .. image:: images/new-metric.png

-*The data served by Augur comes from a variety of sources, including .git repositories, issue trackers, mailing lists, Linux Foundation Badging programs, code coverage analysis tools and others.
-All of the data is persisted by Augur's workers in a unified data model.
-Once the data is persisted, its ready to be served as API endpoints; which can be presented in Augur's front end or by any other presentation environment chosen.
-There are four basic steps, two in the front end, and two in the backend.
-In the backend, there's a <datasource>.py file in the `augur/datasources/<data-source>/` directory.
-Several are included, like `ghtorrent`, `facade`, `augurDB` and others.
-Look in the `datasources` directory for specific existing implementations.
-API Endpoints are served by the `routes.py` file in each `<data-source>` directory.
-Once the API "exists", the endpoint can be mapped in Augur's frontend through the `augurAPI.js` file in `augur/frontend/app/`.
-VUE cards present that data graphically in `<card>.vue` files.*

-Follow the Steps
+Backend
 --------------------------------------
 1. **Metric Implementation**

-  - Metrics based on the Augur Unified Database are implemented in  ``augur/datasources/augur_db/augur_db.py``
-  - Any new metric you want to implement must be implemented in ``augur/datasources/augur_db/augur_db.py`` as a function of the ``Augur`` class.
+Any new metric you want to implement must be implemented as a standalone method in ``augur/metrics/<model>/<model>.py``, where ``model`` is the name of the conceptual data model for which the metric provides data.
+For all model definitions please refer to the documentation in the Python guide_.

-  - The metric implementation must accept ``repo_group_id`` and ``repo_id`` arguments.
+.. _guide: python.html

+Metrics come in 3 forms: ``repo``, ``repo_group``, and ``other``.
+All ``repo`` and ``repo_group`` metrics have the following signature:

+``metric_name(self, repo_group_id, repo_id=None, period='day', begin_date=None, end_date=None)``

+By default, specifying only a ``repo_group_id`` will calculate the ``repo_group`` form of the metric across a collection of repositories, while specifying both a ``repo_id`` and a ``repo_group_id`` will calculate the ``repo`` form of the metric for a single repository.
+We will see that there are APi endpoint creation helper methods written for these types of metrics later in this guide.

+All metrics with methods that deviate from this signature fall under the ``other`` and must be defined more explicity when exposing them through an API enpoint.

+All metrics must also return the data as a Pandas ``DataFrame`` for ease of computation and usage.

-  - Consider the following metric implementation as an example:
+Consider the following metric implementation as an example:

   .. code-block:: python
     :linenos:

+    # in augur.metrics.repo_meta.repo_meta.py
     @annotate(tag='code-changes')
     def code_changes(self, repo_group_id, repo_id=None, period='day', begin_date=None, end_date=None):
         """